jo32pilot/Food-for-Thought/scrapers/README.md

 The tester isn't really much of a tester as all it does is print out the results of the scraping.
 To test your parser you can basically copy what's already in the given tester file.
-Note that you need to run it in the `webparser/` directory as that's where `base_links.py` is.
-To run it, just use `python tests/test_base.py`.
+Be sure to be in the `tests/` directory when you run the tester.